* This is the Consumer Version. *

 Nonarteritic ischemic optic neuropathy occurs more frequently and usually occurs in people about age 50 and older.
 Vision loss is not usually as severe as in arteritic ischemic optic neuropathy.
 Risk factors include high blood pressure, smoking, diabetes, and atherosclerosis.
 Other risk factors may include obstructive sleep apnea, use of certain drugs (for example, amiodarone and possibly phosphodiesterase-inhibiting drugs, such as sildenafil, which are used to treat erectile dysfunction), a tendency to develop blood clots, and low blood pressure at night.

 Arteritic ischemic optic neuropathy usually occurs in people about age 70 and older.
-The blood supply to the optic nerve is blocked due to inflammation of the arteries (arteritis), most notably giant cell arteritis (see Giant Cell Arteritis).
+The blood supply to the optic nerve is blocked due to inflammation of the arteries (arteritis), most notably giant cell arteritis (see page Giant Cell Arteritis).

 Loss of vision may be rapid (over minutes, hours, or sometimes days) but is painless.
 Depending on the cause, vision may be impaired in one or both eyes.
 Vision in the involved eye or eyes can range from almost normal to complete blindness.
 A small area of vision loss at the center of the visual field slowly enlarges and can progress to complete blindness.
 People with giant cell arteritis tend to be older, and their loss of vision tends to be more severe.
 They may have pain when they chew, headaches, muscle aches and pains, and pain when they comb their hair.